- In geometry, an isomorphism is a transformation that doesn't alter the side-lengths and the angle sizes of the figure

 involved.
 Examples of such transformations include reflections, rotations,

 translations, or transformations by a glide.
 In set

 theory, an isomorphism is a one-to-one correspondence between the elements of two sets such that the result

 of an operation on elements of one set corresponds to the result of

 the analogous operation on their images in the other set.

-- In crystallography, the formation by different compounds of minerals
+- In crystallography, isomorphism is the formation by different compounds of minerals

 of crystals have closely similar external

 forms and lattice structure.
 Isomorphous compounds have similar chemical composition – ions of similar size, charge, and electrical polarizability being substituted

 for each other – and form mixed crystals.